aws-solutions/distributed-load-testing-on-aws/README.md

 ReactJS Single page application to provide a GUI to the solutions.
 Authenticated through Amazon Cognito this dashboard allows users to Create tests and view the final results.

 **source/custom-resource**<br/>
-A NodeJS Lambda function used as a CloudFormation custom resource for configuring Amazon S3 bucket notifications and to send anonymous metrics.
+A NodeJS Lambda function used as a CloudFormation custom resource for sending anonymous metrics, configuration for regional testing infrastructure, and iot configuration.

+**source/infrastructure**<br/>
+A Typescript [AWS Cloud Development Kit (AWS CDK)](https://aws.amazon.com/cdk/) [v2](https://docs.aws.amazon.com/cdk/v2/guide/home.html) package that defines the infrastructure resources to run the Distributed Load Testing on AWS solution.

+It also uses the [AWS Solutions Constructs](https://aws.amazon.com/solutions/constructs/) [aws-cloudfront-s3](https://docs.aws.amazon.com/solutions/latest/constructs/aws-cloudfront-s3.html) package to define the CloudFront distribution and the S3 bucket that stores the content that makes up the UI.

+**source/real-time-data-publisher**<br/>
+A NodeJS Lambda function used to publish the real time load test data to an IoT topic.

 **source/results-parser**<br/>
 A NodeJS Lambda function used to write the xml output from the docker images to Amazon DynamoDB and generate the final results for each test.

+**source/solution-utils**<br/>
+A NodeJS package that contains commonly used functionality that is imported by other packages in this solution.

 **source/task-canceler**<br/>
 A NodeJS Lambda function used to stop tasks for a test that has been cancelled.